open-telemetry/opamp-spec/specification.md

 The body field contains the raw bytes of the configuration file.
-The content, format and encoding of the raw bytes is agent type-specific and is outside the concerns of OpAMP protocol.
+The content, format and encoding of the raw bytes is Agent type-specific and is outside the concerns of OpAMP protocol.

 content_type is an optional field.
 It is a MIME Content-Type that describes